Welcome to my Trip Report on EVA Air's Airbus A321 Ride!

 At the EVA Air's check-in counter, it took me about 10 minutes to clear.
 The check-in counter agent did enquire about my return flight and he was the first one (on my trip so far) who asked me to show him the itinerary for the return flight, which I did.
 When he saw the China Airlines' itinerary, he got shocked but didn't probe further.

 My boarding pass - better than the previous version (Before joining Star Alliance)

-During the check-in, I did a check on what aircraft and registration was I flying on.
+During the check-in, I did a check on what aircraft and registration were I flying on.

 Thanks to Flightradar24, I was delighted to be flying on my very first Airbus A321 with sharklets.
 EVA Air (September 2014) is currently operating 12 of this type and only 7 of them are equipped with the sharklets.

-Lots of traffic at in the morning, got to see some interesting aircraft such as the photo below.
+Lots of traffic in the morning got to see some interesting aircraft such as the photo below.